microsoft/MixedRealityToolkit-Unity/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: RC1 Bug report
+name: Bug report
 about: Create a bug report to help us improve
 title: ''
-labels: RC1 Bug
+labels: ''
 assignees: ''

 ---